 - ✓ 901 Tequila: Justin Timberlake's line of ultra-premium tequila.
-Made from 100-percent blue weber agave and triple-distilled. - ✓ 1800 Tequila: 100-percent agave, double-distilled, and aged in French and American oak for six months. - ✓ Agavero: Named after the blue agave plant, this tequila is a blend of selective 100-percent blue agave Añejo and Reposado. - Cabo Wabo: Sammy Hagar's tequila.
-It was introduced to the United States around 1996, without Van Halen. - Cazadores Tequila: 100-percent blue agave, this tequila rests for two months in new American white oak casks. - Chinaco: An ultra-premium tequila. - Corazon de Agave: An ultra-premium tequila made in Jalisco. - Corzo Tequila: Comes in Añejo, Reposado, and Silver.
-Corzo uses more than twice the agave of other superpremium tequilas. - ✓ Don Julia: 100-percent blue agave tequila.
-Available in Blanco, Reposado, Anejo, 1942, and Real. - El Tesoro de Don Felipe: Estate-grown and bottled with no water added.
-Varieties include Añejo, Reposado, and Platinum. - Gran Centenario: Handcrafted in Jalisco from 100-percent blue agave, this ultra-premium tequila is available in these varieties: Plata (silver), Reposado, Añejo, and Extra-Añejo. - Herradura: The name is Spanish for horseshoe.
-It's available in Añejo, Reposado Gold, and Silver varieties. - Hotel California Tequila: Ultra-premium artisanal tequila.
+Made from 100-percent blue weber agave and triple-distilled. - ▶ 1800 Tequila: 100-percent agave, double-distilled, and aged in French and American oak for six months. - ✓ Agavero: Named after the blue agave plant, this tequila is a blend of selective 100-percent blue agave Añejo and Reposado. - ✓ Agave Loco: A pepper-cured tequila. - ✓ Avión: Comes in Silver, Añejo, Reposado, and espresso. - ✓ Cabo Wabo: Sammy Hagar's tequila.
+It was introduced to the United States around 1996, without Van Halen. - ✓ Casamigos: A tequila inspired by George Clooney and friends, Casamigos comes in Blanco and Reposado. - ✓ Cazadores Tequila: 100-percent blue agave, this tequila rests for two months in new American white oak casks. - ✓ Chinaco: An ultra-premium tequila. - ✓ Corazon de Agave: An ultra-premium tequila. - ✓ Corzo Tequila: Comes in Añejo, Reposado, and Silver.
+Corzo uses more than twice the agave of other super-premium tequilas. - ✓ Don Julia: 100-percent blue agave tequila.
+Available in Blanco, Reposado, Anejo, 1942, and Real. - ✓ El Tesoro de Don Felipe: Estate-grown and bottled with no water added.
+Varieties include Añejo, Reposado, and Platinum. - ✓ Gran Centenario: Handcrafted from 100-percent blue agave, this ultra-premium tequila is available in these varieties: Plata (silver), Reposado, Añejo, and Extra-Añejo. - ✓ Herradura: The name is Spanish for "horseshoe."
+It's available in Añejo, Reposado Gold, and Silver varieties.

+- ✓ Hotel California Tequila: An ultra-premium artisanal tequila.
 Comes in Blanco, Reposado, and Añejo. - ✓ Jose Cuervo: The world's oldest and largest tequila maker, and the oldest spirit company in North America.
-Available in these versions: Especial (Gold), Clasico, Tradicional, Black, and Reserva De La Familia.

-- Margaritaville Tequila: Premium 80-proof tequila that comes in Gold and Silver. - Milagro Tequila: Made in Jalisco using 100-percent estate-grown blue agave.
-Milagro makes a Silver, a Reposado, and an Añejo.
-The company also makes a Limon (from lemons) and a Mandarina (from oranges). - Paqui: Handcrafted in small batches in the town of Tequila, Mexico. - Partida: An authentic estate-grown tequila, available in Añejo, Blanco, and Reposado. - Patrón: Available in Añejo, Silver, Reposado, Burdeos, and Gran Platinum versions, all containing 100-percent blue agave. - Pepe Lopez: Available in de Oro (gold) and Superior Silver (white) labels. - Revolucion Tequila Extra Añejo: 100-percent blue agave, distilled twice, and aged in 10-year-old oak barrels for a minimum of three years. - Sauza: The first tequila exported to the United States.
-It's available in these versions: Tequila Blanco, Tequila Gold, Hacienda, Conmemorativo, Hornitos, and Tres Generaciones (available in Añejo, Reposado, and Plata). - ✓ Two Fingers: Available in Gold, Limitado, and White.
+Available in these versions: Especial (Gold), Clasico, Tradicional, Black, and Reserva De La Familia. - ✓ Margaritaville Tequila: Premium 80-proof tequila that comes in Gold and Silver. - ✓ Milagro Tequila: Made using 100-percent estate-grown blue agave.
+Milagro makes a Silver, a Reposado, and an Añejo. - Pagui: Handcrafted in small batches. - ▶ Partida: An authentic estate-grown tequila, available in Añejo, Blanco, and Reposado. - ▶ Patrón: Available in Añejo, Silver, Reposado, Burdeos, and Gran Platinum versions, all containing 100-percent blue agave. - ✓ Pepe Lopez: Available in de Oro (gold) and Superior Silver (white) labels. - ✓ Revolucion Tequila Extra Añejo: 100-percent blue agave, distilled twice and aged in 10-year-old oak barrels for a minimum of 3 years. - ✓ Sauza: The first tequila exported to the United States.
+It's available in these versions: Tequila Blanco, Tequila Gold, Hacienda, Conmemorativo, Hornitos, and Tres Generaciones (available in Añejo, Reposado, and Plata). - ✓ Tarantula Tequila: Comes in Azul, Strawberry, Reposado, and Plata. - ✓ Two Fingers: Available in Gold, Limitado, and White.
 Named after a rogue entrepreneur, tequila producer, and occasional bandit from the Guadalajara area of Mexico who had only two fingers on his right hand (the index and thumb).